scipy/scipy/doc/source/tutorial/stats.rst

 As expected, the KDE is not as close to the true PDF as we would like due to the different characteristic size of the two features of the bimodal distribution.
-By halving the default bandwidth (``Scott * 0.5``) we can do somewhat better, while using a factor 5 smaller bandwidth than the default doesn't smooth enough.
-What we really need though in this case is a non-uniform (adaptive) bandwidth.
+By halving the default bandwidth (``Scott * 0.5``), we can do somewhat better, while using a factor 5 smaller bandwidth than the default doesn't smooth enough.
+What we really need, though, in this case, is a non-uniform (adaptive) bandwidth.

 Multivariate estimation
 ^^^^^^^^^^^^^^^^^^^^^^^

-With :func:`~stats.gaussian_kde` we can perform multivariate as well as univariate estimation.
+With :func:`~stats.gaussian_kde` we can perform multivariate, as well as univariate estimation.
 We demonstrate the bivariate case.
-First we generate some random data with a model in which the two variates are correlated.
+First, we generate some random data with a model in which the two variates are correlated.

     >>> def measure(n):